GLOBAL MARKETS-Yields slip, stocks struggle as economic fears grow

 By Herbert Lash

-NEW YORK, May 16 (Reuters) - Stocks on Wall Street were mixed on Monday as downbeat Chinese and New York state data kindled recession fears, but the 10-year Treasury note's yield remained firmly under 3%, spurring hopes the Federal Reserve will refrain from further interest rate hikes.
+NEW YORK, May 16 (Reuters) - U.S. stocks closed mixed on Monday as downbeat Chinese and New York state data kindled recession fears, but the 10-year Treasury note's yield staying firmly under 3% spurred hopes the Federal Reserve will prudently hike interest rate hikes.

 Chinese retail and factory activity fell sharply in April as COVID-19 lockdowns severely disrupted supply chains while New York's factory output slumped in May for the third time this year amid a collapse in new orders and shipments.

-The Chinese data cast a long shadow over the world's second-largest economy while the steep drop in New York manufacturing could be an early signal of the impact of the Fed's plans to tighten monetary policy to tap down inflation.
+The Chinese data cast a long shadow over the world's second-largest economy while the steep drop in New York manufacturing could be an early signal of the impact of the Fed's plans to tighten monetary policy to tackle rapidly rising inflation.

-MSCI's gauge of stocks across the globe .MIWD00000PUS shed 0.01% and Treasury yields fell, with the benchmark 10-year note US10YT=RRdown 4.7 basis points at 2.886%, which some see as a sign the market has priced in all the Fed's rate hikes.
+MSCI's gauge of stocks across the globe .MIWD00000PUSclosed down 0.21% and Treasury yields fell, with the benchmark 10-year note US10YT=RR down 4.7 basis points at 2.886% after hitting 3.2% a week ago.
+Some see the decline since then as a sign the market has priced in all or most of the Fed's expected rate hikes.

 "The most important thing happening in the market right now is the fact that the 10-year yield has held below 3%," said Tom Hayes, chairman and managing member of Great Hill Capital LLC.

-Five Fed offials slated to speak on Tuesday also is key considering the market's recent tumble, he said.
+Five Fed officials slated to speak on Tuesday also is key considering the market's recent tumble, he said.

 "Usually when you're near a low in the market and you got five Fed speakers, they're generally not there to talk the market down," Hayes said.